Which of the Following Statements About Bonding is True

 as the cornerstone of chemical architecture, transforming raw elements into the complex structures that define our physical existence.

-On top of that, the study of superconductors relies on the unique behavior of metallic and covalent lattices.
+To build on this, the study of superconductors relies on the unique behavior of metallic and covalent lattices.
 By manipulating the bonding environment at the atomic level, researchers can create materials that conduct electricity with zero resistance, potentially revolutionizing power grids and transportation through maglev technology.

 Conclusion